waterstopper/waterstopper.github.io/content/100-days/devlog1.md

 To fix that, I added `clear()` function to make global Table a blank table and delete all imports.
 It is called at the end of `evaluate()` and `eval()` (which is a light version of `evaluate()`).
 But it was treating a symptom, not dealing with a problem.
 I plan to make it possible to run multiple threads in parallel.
-So I need to remove these globals (probably I can create an array of global tables, each thread will write to a separate table, although I would like to make stateless code, not add another crutch.
+So I need to remove these globals.
+Probably I can create an array of global tables, each thread will write to a separate table, although I would like to make stateless code, not add another crutch.